Calendar Reset Leveraged ETFs

 The bottom line is uncertainty.
 Volatility drag and the compounding effect create a “Leverage Trap” that complicates the investor’s ability to achieve the desired leverage, and literally can eat away at returns.

-ENTER CALENDAR RESETS
+ENTER NON-DAILY RESETS

 What Makes Non-Daily Leveraged ETFs Different?